tigran9910/portfolio/src/projects/ecommerse-frontend.md

 web: "https://tigran-projects-shopping-cart.netlify.app/"
 ---

 A simple React & TypeScript Frontend App.
-You can add items to the shopping cart, choose the right amount and see the prize of all your products in the cart.
+You can add items to the shopping cart, choose the amount and see the price of all your products in the cart.